 Figure .The simulation procedure

 However, many indoor phenomenon are not pure unsteady or steady.
 In the simulation of coughing, for example, the occasional cough is obviously transient.
 But the background airflow pattern of the room is somehow at the steady condition.
 This type of problems are called airflow introduction.
 The following takes the simulation of an individual cough in a chamber as an example to describe the procedure.
 To solve the problems, the simulation first calculated the background airflow field of the chamber before the cough.
 The computation can start by running a steady state flow and then switch to an unsteady one, which is able to reduce the computation time for the unsteady simulation to achieve a statistically stable condition.
 If a commercial code is used, the procedure should be verified not to bring additional numerical stability issue.
 When the transient calculation was launched, the selection of time step might be the first consideration.
 Generally, the proper time step size, h, is dependent of the requirements to retain numerical stability and physical flow respond.
-The selection of time step for RANS and LES models will be discussed in the next session.
+The selection of time step for RANS and LES models will be discussed in the next section.
 Once the background became steady or statistically stable, the cough was introduced and the expiratory particles were tracked.
 The period of the airflow to obtain statistically stable could be a function of the air exchange rate, turbulence intensity of the supply air, uniformity of the airflow pattern, positions of supply and exhaust, vortex shedding frequency and so on.
 Or if the boundary conditions are changed, like the flux of the occupants, how fast of the temperature will be propagated.
 In the well mixed conditions, the ventilation time scale of the room is ,τ=1/ACH.
 After one time scale, τ, the room air is flushed out once.
 From the analogy to mass balance analysis of pollutants, the room airflow pattern will achieve 63%, 86% and 95% of that at steady state after τ, 2τ and 3τ, respectively.
 A better method is to monitor the flow properties, like velocity, at several locations of interest.
 Since the unsteady simulation adopts the solution of steady simulation as initial condition, the time to get statistically steady for unsteady calculation could be shorter than that determined from mass balance analysis.
 Our study suggests the physical time should be at the same order of room airflow pattern, τ.

 The study performed two calculations to show the time required to achieve statistically steady in the large chamber with MV scheme.
 One was modeled using the solution from steady simulation as initial condition.
 The other was modeled without steady initialization.
 The velocities at 10 positions were monitored versus physical time.
 Once the statistically stable background airflow is achieved, the cough jet is then triggered and particles are tracked using transient simulation.
 In the simulation with the RNG model, the steady-state calculation was used as the initial condition for the unsteady simulation.
 In order to save computational time, the unsteady simulation of the airflow field and temperature were adopted as the initial conditions of the calculation with the LES model.